 The Company will reimburse the Manager or its affiliates for the allocable share of the compensation, including, without limitation, annual base salary, bonus, any related withholding taxes and employee benefits paid to (i) the Company's chief financial officer based on the percentage of his time spent on Company affairs, (ii) the Company's general counsel based on the percentage of his time spent on the Company's affairs, and (iii) other corporate finance, tax, accounting, internal audit, legal, risk management, operations, compliance and other non-investment personnel of the Manager and its affiliates who spend all or a portion of their time managing the Company's affairs based upon the percentage of time devoted by such personnel to the Company's affairs.
 In their capacities as officers or personnel of the Manager or its affiliates, they will devote such portion of their time to the Company's affairs as is necessary to enable the Company to operate its business.
-For the three ended March 31, 2013 and 2012 the Company has expensed into Other operating expenses \$1.3 million and \$0.0 million, respectively, of reimbursable expenses payable to the Manager.
-The Manager did not waive any expense reimbursements for the three months ended March 31, 2013.
-The Manager waived its right to receive expense reimbursement of \$0.9 million of expense reimbursement for the three months ended March 31, 2012.
+For the three and nine months ended September 30, 2013, the Company has expensed into Other operating expenses \$1.6 million and \$4.4 million, respectively, of reimbursable expenses payable to the Manager.
+The Manager did not waive any expense reimbursements for the three and nine months ended September 30, 2013.
+The Manager waived its right to receive expense reimbursement of \$0.9 million and \$1.8 million of expense reimbursement for the three and nine months ended September 30, 2012, respectively.